Everyday Sexism

 • Language: English

-After experiencing a series of escalating sexist incidents, Laura Bates started the everyday sexism project and has gone on to write 'a pioneering analysis of modern day misogyny' (Telegraph).
+After a series of escalating sexist incidents, Laura Bates started the Everyday Sexism Project, inviting women to write in with their experiences.

-Often shocking, sometimes amusing and always poignant, everyday sexism is a protest against inequality and a manifesto for change.
-It's 'a game-changing book, a must-read for every woman' (Cosmopolitan).
+Often shocking, sometimes amusing and always poignant, Everyday Sexism is a protest against inequality and a manifesto for change.

 Laura Bates studied English at Cambridge University and went on to be a freelance journalist.
 She has written for the Guardian, the Independent, the New Statesman, Red Magazine and Grazia among others.
 She is also contributor at Women Under Siege, a New-York based organisation working to combat the use of sexual violence as a tool of war in conflict zones worldwide.
 She is the founder of the Everyday Sexism Project.